Chinatown, San Francisco: Ah Toy

-1870s to the 1906 earthquake
+1870s–1906 earthquake

 Relations between the United States and Qing China were normalized through the Burlingame Treaty of 1868.
-Among other terms, the treaty promised the right of free immigration and travel within the United States for Chinese; business leaders saw China as a plentiful source of cheap labor, and celebrated the treaty's ratification.
+Among other terms, the treaty promised the right of free immigration and travel within the United States for Chinese.
+Business leaders saw China as a plentiful source of cheap labor, and celebrated the treaty's ratification.
 But this did not last for long.

 The mostly male Chinese immigrants came to the United States with the intent of sending money home to support their families; coupled with the high cost of repaying their loans for travel, they often had to take any work that was available.
 Fears began to arise among non-Chinese workers that they could be replaced, and resentment towards Chinese immigrants rose.
 With extensive nationwide unemployment in the wake of the Panic of 1873, racial tensions in the city boiled over into full blown race riots.
 The two-day San Francisco riot of 1877 raged through Chinatown in July; four were killed and US$100,000 in property damage was done to Chinese-owned businesses.
 In response to the violence, the Chinese Consolidated Benevolent Association, also known as the Chinese Six Companies, which evolved out of the labor recruiting organizations for different areas of Guangdong, was created to provide the community with a unified voice.
 The heads of these companies advocated for the Chinese community to the wider business community as a whole and to the city government.

 The state legislature of California passed several measures to restrict the rights of Chinese immigrants, but these were largely superseded by the terms of the Burlingame Treaty of 1868.